AgustinVM88/holbertonschool-low_level_programming/variables_if_else_while/README.md

 6-print_numberz.c : program that prints all single digit numbers of base 10 starting from 0, followed by a new line.
 Not allwed to use any variable of type char.
 Only use the putchar function
 7-print_tebahpla.c: program that prints the lowercase alphabet in reverse, followed by a new line.
 Only use putchar function and only twice.
 8-print_base16.c: program that prints all the numbers of base 16 in lowercas, followed by a new line.
 Only use putchar function and three times.
+9-print_comb.c: program that prints all possible combinations of single-digit numbers.
+Numbers must be separated by ',', followed by a space.
+Numbers should be printed in ascending order.
+Only use putchar and four times maximum